Alfons Goldschmidt

 Alfons Goldschmidt (28 November 1879, Gelsenkirchen - 20 or 21 January 1940, Mexico City) was a German journalist, economist and university lecturer.

 Life

 Goldschmidt was born in Gelsenkirchen.
 He was finance editor for Rudolf Mosse's Berliner Tageblatt, and held the chair of economics at the University of Leipzig.

 In 1919 he was one of the founders of the League for Proletarian Culture.
 He was co-editor of Räte-Zeitung with Leo Matthias.

 He travelled to the Soviet Russia in 1920, arriving in Moscow on 1 May.

 He was chairperson of the German section of Workers International Relief.

-A heart attack claimed his life on Sunday, January 20th in Mexico City.
+A heart attack claimed his life in Mexico City in January 1940.
 The German-American Writers Association, of which he was a member, made the announcement.
 Goldschmidt's books were set on fire by the Nazis.
 He had been invited by the Mexican government to teach at the University of Mexico City for a year.